De Minimis Benefits in the Philippines: Implementing Rules

 • Rules on the gifts on Christmas and major anniversary celebrations

-Increase in de minimis tax-exemption
+Increase in tax-exemption

 TRAIN increased the law tax-exempt threshold for the 13th-month pay and other benefits from Php 82,000 to Php 90,000.
 In other words, benefits amounting to Php 90,000 or less are non-taxable.